dddrrreee/cs140e-win19/labs/lab11-fuse-fs/README.md

 You need to show that:

   1. Your pi-FS works as a standard file system.  `make part0` wil run some simple tests.
-You should be able to do file operations such as:
+You should be able to run the usual Unix file programs, have them work as expected, and have all output appear in `/pi/console`.
+For example:

            % echo "hello world." > /pi/echo
            % cat /pi/echo
            hello world.
+           % echo "bye world." > /pi/echo
-    %
+           % cat /pi/console

-     Have them work as expected, and have all output appear in `/pi/console`.
+           hello world.
+           bye world.

+   2. Hook up your pi-FS to your pi-sh.
+When the user writes values to `/pi/echo`, `/pi/reboot`, `/pi/run` the relevant command is sent to the pi (via the shell) and all shell-output is written to `/pi/console`.

-   2. In order to hook up your pi-FS to you pi-sh: write Unix code that can fork/exec a program, overriding its file descriptors for `stdin` (0), `stdout` (1), and `stderr` (2) so that it can interact with the program identically as a user typing from the console.
+      This will involve writing Unix code to fork/exec fork/exec a program, overriding its file descriptors for `stdin` (0), `stdout` (1), and `stderr` (2) so that it can interact with the program identically as a user typing from the console.

-   3. Hook up your pi-FS to your pi-sh: when the user writes values to `/pi/echo`, `/pi/reboot`, `/pi/run` the relevant command is sent to the pi (via the shell) and all shell-output is written to `/pi/console`.

 Extensions: